moranjon/Boop-MessengerApplication/README.md

 	-Displays when a user is typing

 	-Has a CLEAR MESSAGES button for the user to clear the current info in their chat box

+- Group Chat:
+	-Displays the option to add a friend to a chat

+	-Displays online users

+	-Displays who is typing

+	-Allows users to send messages to multiple individuals in a group chat

+	-Has a CLEAR MESSAGES button

 _(Start from Sprint 1, keep updating)_